fossasia/meilix/README.md

 ### Architecture

-Meilix is based on Ubuntu/Debian architecture, using LXQT as the standard DE(Desktop Environment).
+Meilix is based on Ubuntu/Debian architecture.
+Meilix uses LXQT as the standard Desktop Environment.

 ### Ecosystem